Senior Civil Engineer / Office Manager

 - Undertake regular team and office meetings and ensure that any issues are passed to the Project Manager / Coordinator.

 - Ensure that office filing systems are kept up-to-date by Project Office and Assistant, and that staff performance evaluations, and required contract extensions are initiated and processed on-time.

 - Support the recruitment of new staff and provide inputs to their TORs.

 - Coordinate the use of office space by HUWSUP staff, the Design & Supervision Consultant, visiting consultants, both for HUWSUP and related projects with HWA

-- In conjunction with the UN-Habitat Output Manager ensure that the projects aims and objectives are effectively and clearly communicated to other stakeholders including the Government of Somaliland, donors and the UN.
+- In conjunction with the Project Manager / Coordinator ensure that the projects aims and objectives are effectively and clearly communicated to other stakeholders including the Government of Somaliland, donors and the UN.

-- Form a link between the UN-Habitat Output Manager and the Hargeisa Water Agency and ensure that there is a flow of information between all parties.
+- Form a link between the Project Manager / Coordinator and the Hargeisa Water Agency and ensure that there is a flow of information between all parties.

 - Ensure that HUWSUP’s Communications and Visibility strategy is undertaken; ensure that clear and concise messages about the aims and objectives of HUWSUP are regularly published.

-- Provide support and technical back-up for the UN-Habitat Output Manager for the management of the works which are supervised by the subcontracted Design & Supervision Consultant.
+- Provide support and technical back-up for the Project / Contracts Manager for the management of the works which are supervised by outside consultanciesthe Design & Supervision Consultant.

-- In the absence of the UN-Habitat Output Manager, form the link between the Design & Supervision Consultants and the UN.
+- In the absence of the Project / Contracts manager, form the link between the Supervision Consultants and the UN.